 It has become increasingly apparent that schools will now have to consider what resources they need to achieve their development plan on a limited budget.
 Exhibitors at the show listened to this need, and provided unique opportunities to spend the money that schools had left in their budgets before the end of the financial year with cost-effective procurement taking centre stage.
 Many of the over 400 exhibitors were on hand to ease the financial burden with exclusive offers and discounts that educators were eager to take up.

-The Education Show 2011 also hosted a variety of exciting and well-received feature areas.
+Show features The Education Show 2011 also hosted a variety of exciting and well-received feature areas.
 Practical teaching ideas were at the heart of the new Resources Live Zone at the show, which offered demonstrations of resources in action, enabling teachers to take back inspirational ideas to use in the classroom.
 The focus for the area was on the highly topical areas of Science, Technology, Engineering and Mathematics (STEM) and offered practitioners exciting new ideas to help bring these subjects to life.

 Following the announcements of the Special Educational Needs (SEN) Green Paper just prior to the show, and the subsequent changes set for SEN provision, school leaders should not have missed the opportunity to visit the SEN Zone at the Education Show.
 Hosting a range of exhibitors, practitioners could compare and test resources and services to improve outcomes for Special Educational Needs (SEN) pupils and Inclusion.
 The nasen SEN Information Point once again was an invaluable point of call for all professionals seeking details on SEN resources, looking for practical advice and wanting to meet with experts to discuss the latest inclusive practice and specialist SEN teaching techniques.
 The specialist team from nasen were on hand to advise education professionals on how the recent SEN Green Paper will affect educational policy and practice.